- What is it?

 Although no one knows the causes of rheumatoid arthritis, it seems to develop as a result of an interaction of several factors, including genetics, environment and hormones.

 Diagnosing and treating rheumatoid arthritis can sometimes be difficult.
 It may require a team effort between you and several types of health care professionals, including a rheumatologist, a physician who specializes in arthritis and other diseases of the joints, bones and muscles.
 Physical therapists, psychologists and social workers can also play a role.

-Rheumatoid arthritis can be devastating, but current treatment strategies can help you cope and possibly reduce the impact of the disease.
+RA can be devastating, but current treatment strategies can help you cope and possibly reduce the impact of the disease.
 These strategies can include pain relievers and other medications, rest, appropriate exercise, education and support programs.
 Involvement of the rheumatology health care professional is essential in the care of RA.

 The psychological element is important: Some studies indicate that if you are well informed about your condition and participate in your own treatment plan, you will probably have less pain and make fewer visits to your health care professional than otherwise.
 You can find treatment support groups in many cities.

 Rheumatoid arthritis (RA) can be difficult to diagnose in its initial stages, but an early diagnosis can be crucial to limiting its progress and severity.
 Some studies indicate that rheumatoid arthritis causes the most joint damage in the first two years.